hardscrabble/hardscrabble.github.io/_posts/2015-03-29-ruby-keyword-arguments-arent-obvious.md

 works for me, but I know it's not obvious because I found myself trying to defend this behavior to a friend recently, who was sad that it didn't behave as his intuition desired, that a nil value would be replaced by the default value.
-To console him I attempted to write some code that would satisfyin his expectations, and I came up with this:
+To console him I attempted to write some code that would satisfy his expectations, and I came up with this:

 {% highlight ruby %}